DP-3T/dp3t-sdk-android/README.md

 STAYAWAY COVID | Portugal | [Github](https://github.com/stayawayinesctec/stayaway-app) | [PlayStore](https://play.google.com/store/apps/details?id=fct.inesctec.stayaway) | 28.
 August 2020
 Radar COVID | Spain | [Github](https://github.com/RadarCOVID/radar-covid-android) | [PlayStore](https://play.google.com/store/apps/details?id=es.gob.radarcovid) |

+If you're project/country is not yet listed but uses the DP3T-SDK feel free to send a pull-request to add it to the [README](README).

 ## License
 This project is licensed under the terms of the MPL 2 license.
 See the [LICENSE](LICENSE) file.